 Get to the right location

 Location may seem like an obvious statement, but you can be sure that some people will still go wrong when it comes to location.
 Sturgeon are a kind of fish that will not be where you expect them to be.
-They like moving to the locations where they feel comfortable, which is why you must identify these places.
+They like moving to the locations where they feel comfortable, which is why you must identify these places, and charters.

 The most-likely locations of sturgeon will be in the deep, and fast-moving water.
 As a common approach by many fishers, you will expect the large fish in deep water that is flowing a bit fast, whereas the smaller fish are most likely found in waters that are not quite fast-moving.
 The huge sturgeon fish will want to feed on big meals, so you expect that only sizeable currents will carry large sizes of food comfortably.